Last updated Aug. 31, 2018.

 Hostile Work Environment Sexual Harassment

-Federal, New Jersey, and New York Laws Prohibit Workplace Sexual Harassment
+Federal and New Jersey Laws Prohibit Workplace Sexual Harassment

-State and federal law in New Jersey and New York prohibit sex discrimination in the workplace, including sexual harassment.
+State and federal law in New Jersey prohibits sex discrimination in the workplace, including sexual harassment.

 In New Jersey, the Law Against Discrimination provides that it is an unlawful employment practice or unlawful discrimination for an employer to do any of the following things because of a person’s sex: